nginxinc/nginx-wiki/source/temp/faq.rst

 Can I disable the buffering for upload progress? / How can I display upload progress on the client side?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 These are both very frequently asked questions.
-Currently the only solution is the third-party module

 ..
-   `upload_progress`.
+  Temporarily omitted
+  Currently the only solution is the third-party module :doc:`../modules/upload_progress`.

 (This functionality is planned for a future release of Nginx.)